WassimBenzarti/colab-ssh/README.md

 ### Cloning a repository (Optional)
-If you are a Github fan, you probably want to clone a repository (private or public) to the Google Colab Notebook.
+If you are a Github/Gitlab fan, you probably want to clone a repository (private or public) to the Google Colab Notebook.
 This is why `init_git` is created.

 ##### What `init_git` does: